gfrey/hdrt/README.md

 	go run hdrt/*.go

 and point your browser to (http://localhost:3000).
-Copy the scene given in the defualt_scene.json file to the editor box and press render (takes a while because of default size).
+Copy the scene given in the default_scene.json file to the editor box and press render (takes a while because of default size).

+## Current Issues

+* sphere doesn't cast shadows
+* add basic object graph
+* read blender files
+* improve render equation to include reflection and refraction